 If you’re not sure exactly what an FSA is and why it’s important that you spend your pretax dollars, we’ve got you covered with a quick guide.

-A health flexible spending account (FSA) is part of the benefits plan that certain employees receive.
-The plan lets you use pretax dollars on eligible health care expenses for you, your spouse and any eligible dependents.
+A flexible spending account (FSA) is offered through many employer benefit plans, and allows you to set aside pretax money for eligible health care-related, out-of-pocket expenses for you, your spouse and dependents.

-While storing money in a FSA account can be a great way to save on necessary products, you'll have to spend it in order to reap the benefits.
 Most FSA participants are part of a “use it or lose it” plan, which states that all the money left in your account by the end of the year must be forfeited.
 The unused amount left in your account can’t be paid out to you in any other way, and you can’t transfer money to any other FSA.
-So its important to keep in mind of the December 31 and March 15 annual cut off date.
+So it’s important to keep in mind the annual Dec.
+31 date.

-The good news is that many employers provide a grace period of up to two and a half months into the new year for you to use the money in your account.
-But you’ll want to check with your employer, because some grace periods can be even shorter.
+The good news is that many employers provide a grace period of up to 2 1/2 months into the new year for you to use the money, giving you until March 15 to spend it all.
+But you’ll want to check with your employer, because grace periods can be shorter.

 Common purchases include everyday health care products like bandages, thermometers and glasses.
 Everything from medical expenses that aren’t covered by a health plan (like deductibles and co-pays to dependent day care) and over-the-counter medication can also be eligible.